Photo Edit Remove Object 1 e1780057643490

 Recognizing innovative research in metabolic disease and supporting emerging scientific leaders

-The Mercodia Metabolic Research Award recognizes outstanding and innovative contributions within metabolic disease research.
+The Mercodia Metabolic Research Award recognizes outstanding and innovative contributions within metabolic disease research spanning basic to clinical studies focused on hormone regulation.

 Supporting emerging researchers and advancing scientific progress in a field of significant clinical relevance.